 About the former Holllingbury Library site project

-We will build 9 sustainable council homes to let at affordable rents.
+We're currently building 9 sustainable council homes to let at affordable rents.
 They will be one and 2 bedroom homes.

 The former Hollingbury library is located at 137 Carden Hill, Brighton and Hove, Brighton BN1 8DA.
 The existing building is contaminated with asbestos and is beyond restoration or refurbishment.